 Ah, 2022 – the awkward middle child of the 14th generation.
 Not quite the problem child of 2021, but not the star student of 2023 either.

-The big news?
+The significant news?
 The F-150 Lightning burst onto the scene like Thor’s hammer.
 It’s Ford’s way of saying, “We can do electric, and we can do it well!”
 It’s like they took everything great about the F-150 and gave it a jolt of electricity.

 But it wasn’t all smooth sailing.
 Some of 2021’s gremlins decided to stick around, with owners still grumbling about the audio system.
 Because nothing says “road trip” like unpredictable tunes, right?